The world is a mess—but the deeper problem is that we no longer know what to trust.

-Every day, a flood of information washes over us—news stories, videos, social media feeds, comments, posts, and punditry.
-Mixed into that stream are facts, half-truths, distortions, beliefs, and outright lies.
+Every day, a flood of information washes over us: news stories, videos, commentary, posts, and spin.
+Mixed into that stream are facts, beliefs, AI fictions, and outright lies.
+Too often, false certainty outruns evidence, and the strain of sorting it out is exhausting.

 Sent by email.
 I’ll only send occasional updates about the book.
 Unsubscribe anytime.

-In my early twenties I realized that materialism couldn’t explain everything about reality.
+In my early twenties a fire showed me that materialism couldn’t explain everything about reality.
 I wasn’t chasing mystery, but I stumbled upon it.
 The universe glitched, revealing an unseen layer, and it left me with nowhere to hide inside my old story.
+That is where this book begins: not in blind belief, but in the need for a more honest way of making sense of reality.

 Sent by email.
 I’ll only send occasional updates about the book.
 Unsubscribe anytime.